 The recoveries are significantly shorter

-Here, the recoveries should only take around 15-25% longer than the uphill section.
-As an example, if you’re running the uphill in 30seconds, then the downhill is run in 35-38seconds.
-The idea is that you are getting the minimum recovery period needed in order for you to maintain a good (above lactate threshold) pace on the up hills.
-In comparison; with short hill repeats, the recovery time can be more than twice the length of the effort.
+To be effective, the duration of the downhill recoveries, shouldn’t be much longer than the uphills.
+And, ideally should only take around 15-25% longer than the uphill section.
+As an example, if you’re running the uphill in 30seconds, then the downhill would be run in ~35-38seconds.
+In this way, you’re minimising the recovery, so it’s just enough to allow you to maintain a good (above lactate threshold) intensity on the up hills.

-Whilst this recovery sounds quite challenging, you do have the the assistance of gravity.
-And the gradient can have a significant impact – steeper gradients make the uphill more challenging but make it easier to run a fast descent.
+While this recovery sounds quite challenging, you do have the the assistance of gravity.
+One point to note: the gradient can have a significant impact – steeper gradients make the uphill more challenging but make it easier to run a fast descent.

 How do tempo hills differ from Kenyan hills?

-The main difference with tempo hills is the greater variation in intensity, between the uphill effort and the downhill recovery.
-Kenyan hills are more about maintaining a steady pace on both the uphill and downhill section.
+The main difference is the greater variation in intensity, between the uphill effort and the downhill recovery.
+Kenyan hills are more about maintaining a consistent effort on both the uphill and downhill section.

 With tempo hills we push the uphill section like you would during track based intervals.
 Then on the recovery, we reduce the intensity just enough to maintain the work rate of the uphills.